Why Rust Is Taking Over Systems Programming in 2026

 }

-This seems restrictive at first, but it eliminates an entire class of bugs.
+Seems restrictive at first.
+But it eliminates an entire class of bugs.
 No double frees.
 No dangling references.
 No data races in concurrent code.
+That trade-off?
+Worth it.

 Borrowing and References

-Of course, you often need to access data without taking ownership.
+Obviously, you need to access data without taking ownership all the time.
 Rust handles this through borrowing:

 fn calculate_length(s: &String) -> usize {